-If part of your client’s long-term care plan involves their child being their primary caregiver if they become unable to take care of themselves, it’s time to help change that outlook.
+If part of your client’s long-term care strategy involves their child being their primary caregiver if they become unable to take care of themselves, it’s time to help change that outlook.

 Millennials are facing financial struggles that previous generations didn’t face, like higher amounts of student debt and rising housing costs that make the goal of home ownership harder to attain.2 While navigating these issues, the unexpected role of taking care of an aging parent is not something most millennials are equipped to do.
 According to a report from AARP on millennial caregivers, one in three of those who are employed earn less than $30k per year.3 Many are at a point in their lives when they are still working to build their careers, and the time and cost of providing care can affect their ability to earn and save for their own goals and retirement.